 - 6:30 PM Back to gym, league games

 - 9:00 PM Extended Day Campers depart

 - 10:00 PM Overnight Campers to rooms; Lights Out

 Located just outside of Philadelphia, West Chester University provides a convenient, top-notch location for camp this summer.
 Overnight campers reside in the campus dormitories where staff and resident advisors supervise campers overnight.
-Players will hone their basketball skils at the Hollinger Fieldhouse located at 150 University Ave.
+Players will hone their basketball skills at the Hollinger Fieldhouse in the Hollinger and Sturzebecker Gyms, located at 150 University Ave.
 West Chester, PA 19383.

 Camp ReviewsSubmit a review

 Perfect Balance Between Challenging and Competitive

 July 29, 2018: Josie described the camp as the perfect balance between challenging and competitive basketball and fun laid back basketball.
 She got great practice without any stress.

 — Taylor B. Parent